 Like many small dogs, the papillon may have a feisty and stubborn streak.
 However, the breed is quite smart and should learn well if you are diligent.
 Consistent obedience training is a must.
 Papillons are also energetic and driven, so routine exercise is highly recommended.

 Papillons need plenty of active play time.
 They should be exercised with two to three walks per day for 20 to 30 minutes at a time.
 It's good to have a yard or dog park available where they can run around as well.
-A papillon may not tolerate long stretches of being alone.
-They like interaction and mental stimulation.
-They will not do well if you have no time to spend with them.

 As is typical for small dogs, they may be difficult to housetrain unless you keep them on a schedule.
 You will need to be consistent.
 Interestingly, papillons can be litter trained.